Fasten (company): App

-In order to use Fasten, both riders and drivers need a GPS enabled smartphone with the app installed.
-Currently available in the Google Play store for Android devices, and from the App Store for devices powered by Apple's iOS.
-From this app, riders can enter a start (usually their current location) and end destination, and can request either a four- or six-seat car.
-Before requesting, riders will see an estimated wait time, an estimated time until arrival at destination, and an estimated cost.
-Instead of surge pricing in the app, Fasten offers potential riders the option to "boost" their ride, where riders can offer to pay drivers more in order to secure a ride during times of high demand.
-Upon requesting a ride, nearby drivers are notified of the pending request, and can choose whether or not to accept it.
-Drivers also see whether the rider has boosted the ride or not, and the multiplier of the booster.
+In order to use Fasten, both riders and drivers needed a GPS enabled smartphone with the app installed.
+The app was available in the Google Play store for Android devices and from the App Store for Apple's iOS.
+From this app, riders could enter a start and end destination, and could request either a four- or six-seat car.
+Before requesting, riders would see an estimated wait time, an estimated time until arrival at destination, and an estimated cost.
+Instead of surge pricing in the app, Fasten offered potential riders the option to pay drivers more in order to secure a ride during times of high demand (referred to as "boosting").
+Upon requesting a ride, nearby drivers were notified of the pending request, and could choose whether or not to accept it.
+Drivers also saw whether the rider has offered to pay more for ride or not, and by how much.

-Once a driver has accepted the request, the rider is able to view the driver's profile, including photo, the make and model of their car, license plate, and rating.
-Fasten rates drivers on a percentage scale, with riders giving drivers either thumbs up or down after each ride.
+Once a driver had accepted the request, the rider was able to view the driver's profile, including photo, the make and model of their car, license plate, and rating.
+Fasten rated drivers on a percentage scale, with riders giving drivers either thumbs up or down after each ride.
 Riders also see an estimated time until the driver arrives, with the driver's real-time position being shown on the map.

-Customers have the option of contacting their driver through either phone or text.
-These communications are conducted through Fasten's servers, with Fasten providing both rider and driver with a temporary phone number to ensure anonymity.
-Fasten has emphasized that they require drivers to pull over before responding to phone calls or texts.
+Customers had the option of contacting their driver through either phone or text.
+These communications were conducted through Fasten's servers, with Fasten providing both rider and driver with a temporary phone number to ensure anonymity.
+Fasten had emphasized that they require drivers to pull over before responding to phone calls or texts.

-Another feature of the app is real-time pricing.
-While on the ride, riders can see the real-time fare they will be charged in the app as they travel along their route.
-This is similar to taxi cab pricing, and differs from Uber and Lyft, which offer either upfront pricing or calculate the fare to be paid after the trip has finished.
+The app also offered real-time pricing, where riders could see the fare they would be charged in the app as they traveled along their route.
+This was similar to taxi cab pricing, and differs from Uber and Lyft, which offer either upfront pricing or calculate the fare to be paid after the trip has finished.